-The American Express Serve® may be the best prepaid card because it is low cost and provides easy ways to avoid fees and add cash.
-The $1 monthly fee is already very low, but the fee is waived if you use direct deposit or load just $500 onto your card each month.
+The American Express Serve® is one of the best prepaid cards because it is low cost and provides easy ways to avoid fees and add cash.
+The $1 monthly fee is already very low, but the fee is waived if you use direct deposit and load just $500 onto your card each month.

 Moreover, you can load cash for free at CVS and 7-Eleven stores.
 Most other cards offer large retail networks but those retail partners often charge their own fees to add cash at their locations.